 To Meet America's Wireless Demands, Our Networks Are Evolving

-America’s wireless industry has invested nearly $300 billion in the past decade to build state-of-the-art networks.
+Since 2010 when 4G networks were launched, America’s wireless industry has invested $226 billion to build state-of-the-art networks.
 To meet the demand for everything wireless, we’re enhancing today’s 4G networks and preparing for 5G.
 Faster, more responsive, and able to connect more devices, 5G will unlock innovation and investment, transforming every sector of our economy.

 To make these next-generation networks a reality, our networks need more capacity.
 Enter small cells.

 Small cells are about the size of a pizza box and are installed on utility poles, streetlights, and the sides of buildings.
 They complement existing cell towers by densifying wireless networks and providing the capabilities needed for next-generation networks.
 To handle growing mobile data demands, we need to install hundreds of thousands of small cells in the next few years.

 Modern wireless infrastructure like a small cell can often be installed in about an hour or two.
 Yet it can cost thousands of dollars in fees and take more than a year to get government approval.
 That’s because many rules, regulations, and fees for wireless infrastructure applications are outdated, put in place when 200-foot tall cell towers were the norm.

 The key to unlocking hundreds of billions of investment in new networks is a modernized siting framework based on: